ArivAfonso/athera/README.md

     npm run dev

 And that's it!!
-Parsec is built with React, NextJS, TailwindCSS and Typescript.
+Athera is built with React, NextJS, TailwindCSS and Typescript.